 The North River Collaborative administers the North River Collaborative Other Postemployment Benefits Plan (the Plan) - a single-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB) to retirees, their dependents, and beneficiaries.
-Contributions for the funding of these benefits are provided through the North River Collaborative Retirees' Health Insurance Trust (the Trust), as described in Note 15.
+Contributions for the funding of these benefits are provided through the North River Collaborative Retirees' Health Insurance Trust (the Trust), See Note 16.